Timmermans: 'don't vilify' oil exec as UN climate summit chief

 Climate advocates were outraged when the United Arab Emirates (UAE) named the head of the state oil company, Sultan Al Jaber, as head of this year's UN climate conference (COP28).

-But on Monday (16 January), EU climate chief Frans Timmermans defended the decision, saying he was "really exited about the ambitions expressed and had such confidence in [Al Jaber's] ability to steer this year's climate summit in the right direction."
+But on Monday (16 January), EU climate chief Frans Timmermans defended the decision, saying he was "really excited about the ambitions expressed and had such confidence in [Al Jaber's] ability to steer this year's climate summit in the right direction."

 Join EUobserver today